sliekens/gw2sdk/docs/guide/translations.md

 # Translations

-Some data contains localized text.
-Pass a `Language` object when fetching data to choose the language.
+Some API methods return localized data, and you can pass a `Language` object to control the language of the text returned by the API.
+English is used if you don't specify any language, or if the specified language is not supported.

 Currently the supported languages are: